- We advise you to exercise normal safety precautions in Cambodia.

 - Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

-- Small scale protests are ongoing and are likely to continue.
-You should avoid protests, demonstrations and political gatherings as they may turn violent.
+- You should avoid protests, demonstrations and public gatherings as they may turn violent.
 You should monitor local media for information about protest locations.
 See Safety and Security for more information.

 - Water-borne, food-borne, parasitic and other infectious diseases (including cholera, hepatitis, tuberculosis, typhoid and rabies) are common with more serious outbreaks occurring from time to time.